whyboris/utilitarianism.net/content/en/01-introduction-to-utilitarianism.md

      For more details, see Williams, E. G. (2015).
 [The Possibility of an Ongoing Moral Catastrophe](https://link.springer.com/article/10.1007/s10677-015-9567-7). _Ethical Theory and Moral Practice_, _18_(5), 971–982.

 [^3]:
-     For instance, Bentham commented on the issue of animal protection: “the question is not, Can they reason? nor, Can they talk? but, Can they suffer?
-Why should the law refuse its protection to any sensitive being?
+     For instance, Bentham commented on the issue of animal protection: “the question is not, Can they reason? nor, Can they talk? but, Can they suffer?”

+     Bentham, J. (1789). _[An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf)_.
+Bennett, J. (ed.), p.
+144.

+     Also: "Why should the law refuse its protection to any sensitive being?
 The time will come when humanity will extend its mantle over everything which breathes.
-We have begun by attending to the condition of slaves; we shall finish by softening that of all the animals which assist our labors or supply our wants.”
+We have begun by attending to the condition of slaves; we shall finish by softening that of all the animals which assist our labors or supply our wants."

-     Bentham, J. (1789). _[An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf)_.
-Bennett, J. (ed.), pp. 143–144.
+     Bentham, J. _[Principles of Penal Law](https://oll.libertyfund.org/titles/bowring-the-works-of-jeremy-bentham-vol-1#lf0872-01_label_2993)_, chapter XVI.

 [^4]:
-     Cf. Bentham, J. (1789). _[An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf)_.
-Bennett, J. (ed.); and Campos Boralevi, L. (2012). [_Bentham and the Oppressed_](https://books.google.com/books?id=BccgAAAAQBAJ&pg=PA37).
+     Cf. Campos Boralevi, L. (2012). [_Bentham and the Oppressed_](https://books.google.com/books?id=BccgAAAAQBAJ&pg=PA37).
 Berlin: De Gruyter.

 [^5]:
      The UK Parliament, [The 1866 Women’s Suffrage petition: the first mass Votes for Women petition](https://www.parliament.uk/about/living-heritage/transformingsociety/electionsvoting/womenvote/parliamentary-collections/1866-suffrage-petition/).